I may earn income from affiliate links or partnerships in this post.

 German name: Neuhauser Weihnachtsmarkt

 This charming market really is for the locals with a Christmas goose raffle and an after-work crowd.
 There are daily gingerbread puppet shows for the kids starting in the evening around 5 pm during the week.
 On Sundays between 2 pm and 3 pm, special guest puppets make a surprise appearance.
-Other than that, you’ll find all the regular Christmas cheer from decorations and food all housed in old wooden huts.
+Other than that, you’ll find all the regular Christmas cheer from decorations and food sold by vendors in old wooden huts.

 German name: Bogenhauser Weihnachtsmarkt

 If you plan your trip in January and you’re crying salty tears that you’re missing all the magic of the Christmas Markets in Munich, then dry your eyes because this market is open until January 6th for an extra-long holiday season.
 This is another great place for the kids with a historic train, a carousel, a ceramic painting workshop, and music for kids.
 The adults are entertained by watching artists make their wares while looking over their shoulders.
 But let’s be honest the real attraction here is that you can try over 30 types of Glühwein.
 You can feel good about giving back at this market because there is an annual charity raffle supporting local Munich charities.

 Bogenhausen Christmas Market Dates: TBD